Term definitions

 Quick SIT Metrics setting

-In the SIT table, you are able to configure the SIT metrics (SIT, Closing Stock, Sales In) across a continuous range of months by entering a single value in a selected month and applying that value forward through the remaining Plan timeline.
+In the SIT table, you can configure SIT metrics (Stock Days, Stock Value, Primary Sales) across a continuous range of months by entering a single value in a selected month and applying it forward through the remaining Plan timeline.

 In order to do a quick SIT metrics setting for a scenario: